ankurrai1/getting_started_GO/README.md

-doc         show documentation for package or symbol env         print Go environment information fix         update packages to use new APIs fmt         gofmt (reformat) package sources generate    generate Go files by processing source get         add dependencies to current module and install them install     compile and install packages and dependencies
+doc         show documentation for package or symbol env         print Go environment information fix         update packages to use new APIs fmt         go fmt (reformat) package sources generate    generate Go files by processing source get         add dependencies to current module and install them install     compile and install packages and dependencies